openfoodfacts/openfoodfacts-server/docs/introduction/api.md

 Consider using the [staging environment]( https://world.openfoodfacts.net) if you are not in a production scenario.
 While testing your applications, make all API requests to the staging environment.
 This way, we can ensure the product database is safe.

-The staging environment has an extra level of authentication (username: off, password: off).
+> **Warning**: The staging environment has an extra level of authentication (username: off, password: off).
 When making API requests to staging, you may use <https://off:off@world.openfoodfacts.net/> as the base URL to include the authentication.

 ## Authentication